bbiletskyy/fraud/README.md

 # Fraud - Realtime fraud transaction prediction engine example

-Fraud - Microservice that analizes in real time streams of transactions submitted via the rest interface and detects fraud ones.
+Fraud - Microservice that analizes in real time streams of transactions events submitted via the rest interface and detects fraud ones.

 How to run: